pengSherryYel/Replidec/README.md

     ```

 ## Usage: Output (-w and -n)
-The output directory can be assigned with `-w , --work_dir ` where the intermidiate files and the final prediction results will be stored.
-The name of the final summary file can be assigned with `-n , --file_name` argument.
+The output directory can be assigned with `-w , --work_dir `, where the intermediate files and the final prediction results will be stored.
+The name of the final summary file can be assigned with the `-n , --file_name` argument.

 At the end of the analysis, the output directory would contain the following:
 * BC_Inno: This directory contains the result file for dectect Innovirues
 * BC_mmseqs: This directory contains the result file for mapping result to our custom database
 * BC_pfam: This directory contains the result file for dectect the Integrase and Excisionase
-* BC_prodigal: This directory contains the result file for CDS prediction from genome or contig sequence. (if {-p protein_table} is used, this directory will not be created)
+* BC_prodigal: This directory contains the result file for CDS prediction from genome or contig sequence.
+(If {-p protein_table} is used, this directory will not be created.)
-* prediction_summary.tsv: This file is the summary file of the predict result.
-It contain multiple coloumns.
+* prediction_summary.tsv: This file is the summary file of the prediction result.
+It contains multiple columns.
     * sample_name: identifier.
-Can be sequence id or first coloumn the plain text input file.
+Can be a sequence ID or the first column of the plain text input file.

     * integrase_number: the number of genes mapped to integrase meet the creteria(set by -c).

     * excisionase_number: the number of genes mapped to excisionase meet the creteria(set by -c).

-    * pfam_label: if contain integrase or excisionase, label will be "Temperate". otherwise "Virulent".
+    * pfam_label: if it contains integrase or excisionase, the label will be "Temperate".
+Otherwise "Virulent".

     * bc_temperate: conditional probability of temperate|genes.

     * bc_virulent: conditional probability of virulent|genes.

-    * bc_label: if bc_temperate greater than bc_virulent, label will be "Temperate". otherwise "Virulent".
+    * bc_label: if bc_temperate greater than bc_virulent, label will be "Temperate".
+Otherwise "Virulent".

-    * final_label: if pfam_label and bc_label both is Temperate, then label will be "Temperate"; if Innovirues marker gene exist, then label will be "Chronic"; otherwise "Virulent".
+    * final_label: if pfam_label and bc_label both is Temperate, then label will be "Temperate"; if an Innovirues marker gene exists, then label will be "Chronic"; otherwise "Virulent".

-    * match_gene_number:  the number of genes mapped to our custom databse.
+    * match_gene_number:  the number of genes mapped to our custom database.

     * path: path of input faa file